AljoschaMeyer/bpmux-rel/README.md

 Handles heartbeats on streams.
 If `pong` is `0`, this is a ping, else a pong.
 If `peer` is `0`, `stream` refers to a stream opened by this endpoint, else `stream` refers to a stream opened by the peer.

 If `sink == 3`, this refers to the top-level.
-Else, the `2 ^ sink` bytes following the tag specify the id of the stream to cancel.
+Else, the `2 ^ sink` bytes following the tag specify the id of the stream to which the hearbeat applies.

 If `peer` is `1`, `sink` may not be `3`.